 - Conduct library instruction classes in person and via Zoom. - Offer embedded librarians in any shell or online course.
 Learn more about it. - We create research guides (Infoguides) specifically for your course or assignment. - Place high-demand materials on reserve for controlled student use.
 Grading Issues

 Because awarding course grades is the instructor's responsibility, faculty members must keep students informed of their progress in each course with accurate, timely, and frequent feedback.
 As noted below, all faculty, regardless of the delivery mode of their class, must use the LMS (Canvas) Gradebook to enter all grades throughout the semester promptly and to use the system to provide students with a point-in-time calculated grade.
+The point-in-time grade should represent the student's current grade earned out of the possible points available at that point-in-time, not the total points available at the end of the term.
 A student has a right to a course grade that represents the instructor's professional judgment of the student's performance in the course without personal prejudice.
 An instructor has the right to expect that all work presented for evaluation by the student is the student's independent work product.